About Our Attorneys

 Jason graduated with distinction from the University of Washington Honors College, and then obtained his law degree from Seattle University School of Law, where he graduated second in his class and received a number of top honors.

-Jason is licensed to practice law in Washington and currently lives in Seattle, Washington.
+Jason is licensed to practice law in Washington, California, and New York and currently lives in Seattle, Washington.

 Thomas B. Vertetis